syammohan-95/Copper-Mine-Energy-Cost-Emissions-Analysis/README.md

 Based on the figure, the combined Scenario A and Scenario B can achieve total energy cost savings of approximately $554,000 compared to the current energy mix.
 The combined scenarios can also reduce total greenhouse gas emissions by approximately 27,000 tonnes CO₂e.

-### Table 0.1.
-Overall Energy Cost and Greenhouse Gas Emissions Intensity for Different Energy Scenarios
+*Table 1.
+Overall Energy Cost and Greenhouse Gas Emissions Intensity for Different Energy Scenarios.*

 <img width="600" alt="image" src="https://github.com/user-attachments/assets/8759cfb8-6069-4dd0-89b0-7e981d887b7c" />